FStarLang/FStar/pulse/share/steel/examples/pulse/by-example/PulseByExample.md

 The most interesting part of the invariant is the pure part, where we specify how logical values relate to the references `a`, `i`, and `max` in memory.
 Here, we specify that every value in the sequence up to the `vi`th value is less than or equal to `vmax`.
 Convince yourself that this is true upon entering the loop (look at the initial values of `i` and `max`) and after each loop iteration (examine the loop body).
-Finally, upon exiting the loop we know that the value of the reference `i` is `n` and we know line X in the loop invariant is true, so we can deduce line X in the postcondition.
+Upon exiting the loop, we know that the value of the reference `i` is `n` and we know line X in the loop invariant is true, so we can deduce line X in the postcondition.
-We have convinced ourselves of these properties via the assertions on lines X-X.
+We convince ourselves of these properties via the assertion on lines X-X.
 Hooray!

 Pulse syntax spotlight: The program body demonstrates Pulse syntax for
 - local mutable variable (aka local reference): `let mut i = ...` (can be written to / read from just like non-local references)
 - loop invariant: `invariant b ...`
-- custom proof syntax: `assert ...`, `with ... assert ...`
+- custom proof syntax: `with ... assert ...`

 ```ocaml
 ``pulse